tmbo/questionary/README.md

 Python library to build pretty command line user prompts ✨

+You need input from a user, e.g. how an output file should be named or if he really wants to execute that dangerous operation?
+This library will help you make the input prompts easy to read and answer for the user.

 ## Quickstart

 To install `questionary`, simply use [pipenv](http://pipenv.org/) (or pip, of